Hemmingwell: History

 The area that would become Hemmingwell was first used for farming and allotments, and was known as Hemmingwell Farm.
 However, in the late 60s and early 70s, the allotments were removed and construction of the estate begun.
 The estate was predominantly built to house London overspill population.
 The development was built adjacent to the estate known as 'The Pyghtle', which was built in the 1950s.
 Hemmingwell Road connects the two estates.

 From the 1980s until the early 2000s, strong putrid fumes from Chettles pet food factory along Ditchford Lane would usually blow upwind into Wellingborough, particularly eastern Wellingborough and Hemmingwell.
 Chettles took control of the problem in the early 2000s due to numerous complaints.

-From 2012–2014, the estate's garages and parking areas were redesigned to be more open to reducing crime.
+From 2012–2014, the estate's garages and parking areas were redesigned to be more open and less concealed, in an effort to reduce crime and anti-social behaviour.
 For example, walls were removed or replaced with fences and barricades, along with other general improvements around the estate.